 People with allergies, asthma, COPD, or other respiratory conditions suffer greatest when mold spores invade.
 Mold increases complications for anyone with a compromised immune system.
-The children and the elderly are particularly vulnerable to health complications from mold.
+The children and the elderly are particularly vulnerable to health risks from mold and mildew.

-Mold cannot simply be killed; it has to be carefully removed from the premises.
+Mold in buildings cannot simply be killed; it has to be carefully removed from the premises.

 Wood buildings exposed to flood damage from natural disasters or burst water pipes produce rapid mold growth.
 The Centers for Disease Control (CDC) offers excellent advice on mold removal in its Guide to Mold Cleanup After Disasters.

 In extreme cases, building owners may need a professional mold remediation service to defeat the mold problem.